-Objective: The present study aimed to evaluate the effects of Aquacel Ag® Surgical Dressing on wound site infections and patient comfort in total knee arthroplasty.
+Objective: The present study aimed to evaluate the effects of the Aquacel Ag surgical dressing on wound site infections and patient comfort in total knee arthroplasty (TKA).

-Results: Blister formation (p=0.770), and superficial infections (p=0.500) were similar in both groups.
-Duration of hospital stay (p<0.001), and number of dressing change (p<0.001) were significantly higher in conventional gauze dressing group.
-Patient satisfaction was significantly higher and pain scores during dressing change were significantly lower in the Aquacel Ag® group (p<0.001 for both).
-Also, the number of patients who could take a shower during the first three days of surgery was significantly higher in the Aquacel Ag® group (p<0.001).
+Results: The formation of blisters (p=0.770) and superficial infections (p=0.500) were similar in both groups.
+The duration of hospital stay (p<0.001) and the number of dressing changes (p<0.001) were significantly higher in the conventional gauze dressing group.
+Patient satisfaction was significantly higher, and pain scores during dressing change were significantly lower, in the Aquacel Ag group (p<0.001 for both).
+Also, the number of patients who could take a shower during the first 3 days following surgery was significantly higher in the Aquacel Ag group (p<0.001).

-Conclusion: The results of the present study showed that Aquacel Ag® Surgical Dressing significantly improves patient outcomes after TKA surgeries by decreasing postoperative complications, and enhancing patient satisfaction
+Conclusion: The results of the present study showed that the Aquacel Ag surgical dressing significantly improved patient outcomes after the TKA surgery by decreasing postoperative complications and enhancing patient satisfaction.